Minimal Steklov eigenvalues on combinatorial graphs: First Steklov eigenfunction with Dirichlet boundary data and Steklov nodal domains

 Finally, if $B(G_U)=\emptyset$, let $g=\wt f|_{V(G_U)}$.
 Then, for any $x\in V(G_U)\setminus B_D(G_U)$, $x\in \Omega(G)$.
 Thus $\Delta_G f(x)=0$.
 Furthermore, because $f(x)\neq0$, for any $y\in V(G)$ adjacent to $x$, either $\{x,y\}\in E(G_U)$ or there is a point $z_y$ in the edge $[xy]$ such that $\wt f(z_y)=0$ and $\{x,z_y\}\in E(G_U)$ with weight $\frac{1}{|[xz_y]|}$.
 In the later case, we have

 Therefore,

 for any $x\in V(G_U)\setminus B_D(G_U)$.
 So $g$ as the solution of the following boundary value problem:

-must be vanishing.
+must be vanished.
 This is a contradiction.
 So $B(G_U)\neq\emptyset$.
 This completes the proof of the proposition. \end{proof} At the end of this section, we extend Friedman's nodal domain theorem in \cite{FR93} for Laplacian eigenfunctions to the case of Steklov eigenfunctions.
-They are both discrete analogue of Courant's nodal domain theorem. \begin{thm} Let $(G, B, m,w)$ be a weighted connected finite graph with boundary and $f\in \R^{V(G)}$ be a Steklov eigenfunction of $G$ with eigenvalue $\sigma>0$.
-Then, for each nodal domain $U$ of $f$, $\lambda_1(G_U)=\sigma$. \end{thm} \begin{proof} By the same argument as in the proof of Proposition \ref{prop-Dirichlet-interior-connected} using \eqref{eq-key}, we know that $\wt f|_{V(G_U)}$ is a Steklov eigenfunction for $G_U$ with vanishing Dirichlet boundary data on $B_D(G_U)$ with respect to the eigenvalues $\sigma$.
-Moreover $\wt f|_{\Omega_D(G_U)}$ does not change sign because $U$ is a nodal domain.
+They are both discrete analogue of Courant's classical result. \begin{thm} Let $(G, B, m,w)$ be a weighted connected finite graph with boundary and $f\in \R^{V(G)}$ be a Steklov eigenfunction of $G$ with eigenvalue $\sigma>0$.
+Then, for each nodal domain $U$ of $f$, $\wt f|_{V(G_U)}$ is a Steklov eigenfunction for $G_U$ with vanishing data on $B_D(G_U)$ for the eigenvalues $\lambda_1(G_U)=\sigma$. \end{thm} \begin{proof} By the same argument as in the proof of Proposition \ref{prop-Dirichlet-interior-connected} using \eqref{eq-key}, we know that $\wt f|_{V(G_U)}$ is a Steklov eigenfunction for $G_U$ with vanishing Dirichlet boundary data on $B_D(G_U)$ with respect to the eigenvalues $\sigma$.
+Moreover $\wt f|_{\Omega_D(G_U)}$ does not change signs because $U$ is a nodal domain.
 Then, by Corollary \ref{cor-first-eigenfunction} and Proposition \ref{prop-Dirichlet-interior-connected}, we know that $\wt f|_{V(G_U)}$ is an eigenfunction for $\lambda_1(G_U)$. \end{proof}